xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ### linux host

 {{< alert icon="circle-info">}}
-**Note** I've explained what were done with snmp rather than just *throwing you my script* as you may need this explications to monitor other devices like switches or routers. *(which doesn't mean i haven't [made one](http://github.com/xeylou/centreon-overview))*
+**Note** I've explained what were done with snmp rather than just *throwing you my script* as you may need this explainations to monitor other devices like switches or routers. *(which doesn't mean i haven't [made one](http://github.com/xeylou/centreon-overview))*
 {{< /alert >}}

-Debian will be the linux host monitored.

 For our needs, according to the [debian snmp page](https://wiki.debian.org/SNMP), a repo needs to be added to `/etc/apt/source.list`.